 The Viper PST has a finely detailed illuminated FFP reticle that really shines at maximum magnification.
 It may be a little cluttered for some shooters, but those regularly shooting extreme distances will appreciate its detail for holdovers, ranging, and windage corrections.

-Billed by German manufacturer, Steiner, as “the ideal tactical riflescope,” the PX4i is built to survive tough conditions and still give you bright, clear images.
 The main scope tube is milled from solid high-grade aluminum.
-With no welds or seams, you get serious strength and rugged durability that easily endures rock slams, freezing cold, or gritty sand.
-You could drag this scope 100 miles through the mud and the view will be crystal clear (and the zero dead on) when you get there.
+With no welds or seams, you get serious strength and durability that endures rock slams, freezing cold, and gritty sand without breaking a sweat.
+You could drag this scope 100 miles through the mud, and the view will be crystal clear (and the zero dead on) when you get there.

+The T5Xi has a generous 34mm main tube that provides plenty of room for adjustments.
 The windage and elevation knobs are refreshingly stiff and tactile, so you can trust them for military precision and accuracy, even at targets beyond 1000 yards.
-To help you keep track of your revolutions, the white circle turns green after one full rotation.
+To help you keep track of your revolutions, the numbers on the scale change automatically.

 We really love Steiner’s exclusive illuminated reticle on the PX4i.
 It’s called Steiner’s Special Competition Reticle (SCR), and this etched glass FFP is designed for serious precision shooting.
 Plus, it has an extended illumination area, so you can easily engage targets in low light.